tdworowy/kindle_highlights/md/The_Difference_Engine_(Gibson_William).md

       “How long?”
 “It always takes twice as long as you think,” the boy said, settling back in his chair.
 “Even if you double your estimate.
 Something of a natural law.”

+      “There is a wicked pretense that one has been informed.
+But no such thing has truly occurred!
+A mere slogan, an empty litany.
+No arguments are heard, no evidence is weighed.
+It isn’t news at all, only a source of amusement for idlers.”
+“Some might say it’s better for idlers to know

+      “Some might be damned fools, then, Fraser.
+This kinosloganry is like printing bank-notes with no gold to back them, or writing checks on an empty account.
+If that is to be the level of rational discourse for the common folk, then I must say three cheers for the authority of the House of Lords.”

+      It is a concatenation of synergistic interactions; the whole system is on the period-doubling route to Chaos!”
+“What does that mean, pray?”
+“Essentially,” Mallory said, smiling behind his kerchief, “in layman’s terms, it means that everything gets twice as bad, twice as fast, until everything falls completely apart!”